 In Year 14 we have appointed students to lead the Houses, these are our House Captains.
 There are also Deputy House Captains who can fulfil duties in the absence of the House Captain, and give support to their House Captains.
 A member of the teaching staff also takes on the role of Head of House.
-The House system is led by Mrs D Mitchell, who works with the House Captains to set up the House Competition calendar.
+The House system is led by our Vice Principal Mr M Weir, who works with the House Captains to set up the House Competition calendar.

 To find out who your House Captains and Deputy House Captains are for this year, have a look at the photos outside Technology!